WSO2Telco/mediation-dep-gw/README.md

 # mediation-dep-gw
-WSO2 ESB Mediation logic for Gateway Release
+WSO2 ESB Mediation Logic for Gateway Release

 ## Setting up the Deployment
 The deployment consists of configuring 2 products: